ronlanla/cover-client-js/docs/programmatic-interface.md

 Each value in this object should be suitable to pass to `generateTestClass` or `mergeIntoTestClass`.

-It is assumed that all `testedFunctions` for a given `sourceFilePath` will produce the same `className` and `packageName` values when parsed.
+It is assumed that all `testedFunction`s in a given `sourceFilePath` grouping will produce the same `packageName` value when parsed.

+For example, the function names `com.diffblue.javademo.TicTacToe.checkTicTacToePosition` and `com.diffblue.javademo.TicTacToe.otherFunction` would both produce the `packageName` `com.diffblue.javademo` when parsed.

 ```ts
 import CoverClient from '@diffblue/cover-client';